Easy Tonight

-"Easy Tonight" is the debut single by American singer-songwriter Five for Fighting.
-It was released in September 2000 as the lead single from his second album America Town.
+"Easy Tonight" is a song by American singer-songwriter Five for Fighting.
+It was released as his debut single in September 2000, serving as the lead single from his second album, America Town.
 It was re-released in March 2002 after the success of the album's second single, "Superman (It's Not Easy)".
+The song topped the US Billboard Triple-A chart in January 2001 and also charted in the Netherlands and New Zealand, entering the top 20 in the latter country.

 Music video

 The music video was directed by Nancy Bardawil and produced by Michael Pierce.
 It premiered on MTV, VH1 and MTV2 in March 2002.